Samfya, Zambia, 2024

 Kerstin Hacker

-Kerstin Hacker is a photographer, practice-based researcher and academic based in Cambridge, UK.
+Dr Kerstin Hacker is a photographer, practice-based researcher and academic based in Cambridge, UK.

 Between 2009 and 2012 she received a British Council Educational Partnership in Africa Grant for a collaboration with the University of Zambia and since 2017 she is a Fellow of the Centre for Understanding of Sustainable Prosperity (CUSP).
 In 2021 she was awarded the collaborative Affect and Colonialism WebLab Fellowship from the Freie Universität Berlin together with two Zambian photographers.
 Most recently she was awarded a prestigious Cambridge Visual Cultures Fellowship at Cambridge University together with a Zambian curator.

 Kerstin was born in Germany and moved to Prague, Czech Republic in 1990, where she received a BA (Bakalaureát) in 1993 and MA (Magistr) in 1995 from FAMU, University of the Applied Arts.
 During her studies she was awarded Female Photojournalist of the Year (Germany) in 1993 and the Alexia Foundation Award (US) in 1995.
 In 1996 she moved to the UK and worked as a freelance photographer for national and international clients including The Daily Telegraph and The Guardian and Non-Governmental Organisations including Sight-Savers International, Comic Relief and Save the Children.
-Kerstin is currently completing a practice-based PhD 'Shooting in Zambia: (Re)negotiating Zambia's Colonial Library Through Photographic Practice'.
+Kerstin has recently completed a practice-based PhD 'Shooting in Zambia: (Re)negotiating Zambia's Colonial Library Through Photographic Practice'.

 Kerstin is a passionate educator and has been leading undergraduate and post-graduate photography courses at the Cambridge School of Art, Anglia Ruskin University since 2008.